What You Need to Know

 Because the cost of ordinary COBRA coverage is so high, eligible enrollees’ take-up rates have typically been less than 10%, according to consultants at Mathematica Policy Research.

 From Sept.
 1, 2008, through May 31, 2010, Congress tried to help workers displaced by the 2007-2009 Great Recession by creating a temporary COBRA subsidy.
-The subsidy paid 85% of eligible enrollees’ coverage continuation premiums, and it may increased average COBRA continuation coverage take-up rates to more than 30%.
+The subsidy paid 85% of eligible enrollees’ coverage continuation premiums, and it may increase average COBRA continuation coverage take-up rates to more than 30%.

 The COBRA Premium Assistance Program

 The new temporary COBRA premium subsidy was created by Section 9501 of the American Rescue Plan Act of 2021.

 The IRS is referring to the act using the acronym “ARP.”